 We need stronger policies and significant investment in good quality green infrastructure.

 The government's most immediate opportunity to address funding is coming up in its November Comprehensive Spending Review (CSR), where we're also calling for investment in green jobs, cycling and walking infrastructure, and home insulation.

 Our analysis is not without weaknesses.
 We've used the ONS definition of "what is public green space", which doesn't capture all green spaces where there may be public access, such as allotments.

 The dataset doesn't include wildlife sites, some of which may be open to the public, nor does it include beaches.
 The data also don't capture the quality of the green space, which is a major issue for people and wildlife.

 We've made the full data set freely available (see below) and would welcome others using it to test alternative analytical approaches.

 Bring nature to your door

 With your support, we'll help community groups create and save green spaces for those who need it most.
-We're also working with local communities to turn drab high streets and road-sides into wildlife-rich areas with fruit trees, hedges, bee-friendly flowers,
+We're also working with local communities to turn drab high streets and road-sides into wildlife-rich areas with fruit trees, hedges, and bee-friendly flowers.

 We'll continue to call on the UK government to make a firm commitment to doubling tree cover and demand bold action on nature from local and devolved governments.